 Day 1: Sydney to Kiama

 Drive an hour south from Sydney to the Royal National Park to begin the cliff-hugging Grand Pacific Drive.
 Stop to swim or surf at Stanwell Tops, where you can also take in dazzling coastal views.
 Then drive over the dramatic Sea Cliff Bridge, which curves around cliff faces while suspended 665 metres (727 yards) above the ocean.
 Stop in Wollongong and indulge in the city’s booming cafe culture: try Diggies on North Beach, Humber in the city centre or Lee and Me, which is also in the city and has a cafe downstairs, retail space upstairs and florist on ground level.
-Continue driving south for 1 1/2 hours, past Shellharbour and Lake Illawarra to the idyllic seaside town of Kiama.
+Continue driving south for 1.5 hours, past Shellharbour and Lake Illawarra to the idyllic seaside town of Kiama.
 See the famous Kiama Blowhole shoot water 60 metres (200 feet) in the air, then refresh with a dip at the nearby rock pool.
-After a foreshore feast of fresh seafood from the Kiama Fish Market, stay at the Kiama Harbour Cabins, which have one to three bedrooms and are right on Blowhole Point.
+Stay at the Kiama Harbour Cabins, which have one to three bedrooms and are right on Blowhole Point.

 Continue south for 15 minutes, through lush rolling hills to Gerringong, before detouring inland to the quaint township of Berry.
 Enjoy a breakfast of European-style pastries and coffee from the popular Berry Sourdough Bakery & Café, then peruse the nearby boutiques.
 Pick up a sweet treat for the road from The Famous Berry Donut Van, then continue an hour south to stunning Jervis Bay, which you can spend the afternoon exploring, and perhaps see dolphins and whales.
 Snorkel in the protected waters of Plantation Point, sea kayak in Honeymoon Bay or go on a dolphin watching cruise in Huskisson.
-Finish the day in beautiful Hyams Beach, which holds the title for the whitest sand in the world by the Guinness Book of World Records.
-It’s also home to the Hyams Beach Seaside Cottages.
-These 1920s fishermen’s cabins have been transformed into seven pastel-painted one-bedroom abodes.
+Finish the day on one of the area's breathtaking beaches, including Murrays Beach, Hyams Beach and Greenfields Beach.
+Spend the night at Hyams Beach Seaside Cottages, restored 1920s fishermen’s cabins that have been transformed into seven pastel-painted one-bedroom abodes.

 Day 4: Batemans Bay to Eden